-These factors can help you determine if it’s the right loan program for your unique situation.
-By taking the time to truly review the loan offer, you may save money and avoid roadblocks that could hurt your business's future.
+These factors can help you determine if it’s the right loan program for your unique financial situation.
+By taking the time to review the loan offer, you may save money and avoid roadblocks that could hurt your business's future.
 In this blog post, we’ll review 10 factors to consider before you accept a small business loan offer.
 By thoroughly reviewing your offer, you can be confident in your financial decisions moving forward!

 What to Consider Prior to Accepting a Business Loan Offer: